-In late 2015,an economic arbitration process ("arbitration") was launched between the Bank and the Mizrahi Tefahot Employees Union ("the employees union"), to discuss the demands made by the employees union for 2005-2015.
+In late 2015,an economic arbitration process ("arbitration") was launched between the Bank and the Mizrahi Tefahot Employees' Union ("the Employee Union"), to discuss the demands made by the Employee Union for 2005-2015.

-In 2016, an attempt was made to refer the discussion of employees union demands to a mediation framework, however this attempt was un-successful and in late 2016, the issue was once again being discussed in arbitration.
+In 2016, an attempt was made to refer the discussion of Employees' Union demands to a mediation framework, however this attempt was un-successful and in late 2016, the issue was once again being discussed in arbitration.

 Management believes, based on the opinion of legal counsel, that exposure with respect to this arbitration cannot be estimated.

-Concurrently with the arbitration, in recent months there have been negotiations taking place to renew the payroll agreement between Bank management and the employees union for 2016-2020.
+Concurrently with the arbitration, in 2017 there have been negotiations taking place to renew the payroll agreement between Bank management and the Employee Union.

-On June 13, 2017, the employees union declared a labor dispute.

-On June 25, 2017, Bank management and the employees union jointly announced they would negotiate in order to reach agreement by the end of July 2017.
-These negotiations did not result in a comprehensive payroll agreement for the aforementioned years.
+On June 13, 2017, the Employees' Union declared a labor dispute.
+On June 25, 2017, Bank management and the Employee Union jointly announced they would negotiate in order to reach agreement by the end of July 2017.
+These negotiations did not result in a comprehensive payroll agreement.

-On August 1, 2017, the employees union announced a strike by Bank employees represented by the employees union, starting on August 2, 2017.
+On August 1, 2017, the Employees' Union announced a strike by Bank employees represented by the Employees' Union, starting on August 2, 2017.